Aerozine/EM-Wave/README.md

 All of those options are available for both the 2D and 3D cases.
 For the 2D case, there is an additional target, `stability`, corresponding to the stability analysis.
 To build it, a Python environment with numpy and matplotlib is required.

+- There is a special target `gpu_special` that implements varying spatial permittivity for 2D simulations.

 Running the simulation depends on the build.
 For:

 -   `reference`, run `./hpc_project <id>`, where `<id>` is the problem id,